rrzkk/signinform/README.md

 # Sign in form
-This is a React.js(with Redux) project, served as a static sign up website.
+This is a React.js(with SCSS and Redux) project, served as a static sign up website.
 It implements with MaterialUI, being able to route to log in page, with validation for all the input box

 ## Installation